GSA/fpki-guides/_announcements/01_apple_common_removal.md

 ##### Ready-To-Use Apple Configuration Profile To Install COMMON

-The configuration profile below (created with Configurator 2) will install COMMON as a trusted root CA for _both macOS and iOS_.
+The example configuration profile below (created with Configurator 2) will install COMMON as a trusted root CA for _both macOS and iOS_.
 Before using the profile, you should verify its suitability for your agency.

 To repurpose the profile, save it with a `.mobileconfig` extension.